CarCareTruth Score

 Yes.
 The label, Amazon feature bullets, and compatible-material spec all explicitly list foam, microfiber, and wool as supported pad types.
 No documented community reports of poor performance on any of the three pad types.

 No. The SDS Section 15 explicitly states this product does not contain any chemicals known to the state of California to cause cancer, birth defects, or any other reproductive harm.
-Some Amazon variants show a Prop 65 flag in listing data · this is a confirmed false positive consistent with a documented Rainforest API data pattern across multiple Chemical Guys products, per SDS §15 verification.
+Some Amazon variants show a Prop 65 flag in listing data · this is a confirmed false positive consistent with a documented the product listing data pattern across multiple Chemical Guys products, per SDS §15 verification.

 Marketing copy from Chemical Guys, via Amazon.
 Not editorial.